-NEW YORK, June 15, 2017 /PRNewswire-USNewswire/ -- More than 25 iconic buildings and landmarks across the United States will turn orange in support of Make Music Day, the annual global celebration of music occurring each June 21 and featuring over 4,000 free, outdoor concerts, music lessons and jam sessions in more than 60 U.S. cities.
-The daylong musical celebration on the summer solstice brings people of all ages, backgrounds and skills levels together to make music.
-All lightings will take place in participating Make Music Day cities and occur on or one day prior to June 21.
+NEW YORK, June 14, 2018 /PRNewswire-USNewswire/ -- From Niagara Falls, Boston City Hall and the Capital Wheel, to Navy Pier, the U.S. Bank Tower and the Clock Tower Building, more than 35 iconic buildings and landmarks across the U.S. will turn orange in honor of Make Music Day, the annual global celebration of music occurring each June 21 and featuring over 4,500 free outdoor concerts, music lessons, jam sessions and other exciting music-making events in more than 80 U.S. cities.
+The all-day musical celebration on the summer solstice, which brings people of all styles, ages and skill levels together to make and enjoy music, has become a worldwide phenomenon observed by hundreds of millions of people in 800 cities in 120 countries.
+All lightings will take place in participating Make Music Day cities and occur on or one day before June 21.

-Buildings and landmarks shining orange – a color evoking the sun and the first day of summer – include:
+U.S. buildings and landmarks shining orange – a color evoking the sun and the first day of summer – will include:

-- Niagara Falls and the Peace Bridge in Buffalo, New York
+- Niagara Falls, the Peace Bridge and Electric Tower in Buffalo, NY

 - Boston City Hall and the Leonard P. Zakim Bunker Hill Memorial Bridge in Boston

-- The Kenneth F. Burns Memorial Bridge in Worcester, Massachusetts
+- Kenneth F. Burns Memorial Bridge in Worcester, MA

 - The Parthenon and Gateway Bridge in Nashville

 - Terminal Tower in Cleveland